November 03, 2022 4 min read

-Huacatay has been used as medicine for many years and also for flavoring dishes.
-Huacatay tastes best when cooked with other spices such as garlic, onion, chile peppers and salt.
+Huacatay is a robust and aromatic herb from the marigold family.
+Huacatay is grown in the Peruvian Andes but can grow all over South America.It has been used for many years and for flavouring dishes.
+Huacatay tastes best when cooked with other spices such as garlic, onion, chile peppers, and salt.

-Huacatay leaves have a dark green color with pointed tips that are usually dried before they are sold to consumers or restaurants so they last longer without going bad.
+Huacatay leaves have a dark green colour with pointed tips that are usually dried before they are sold to consumers or restaurants so they last longer without going bad.

 Huacatay is a strong, aromatic herb from the marigold family.
-It is grown in the Peruvian Andes, but it can grow all over South America, specifically in countries like Argentina, Bolivia, Chile or Paraguay.
+It is grown in the Peruvian Andes but can grow all over South America, specifically in countries like Argentina, Bolivia, Chile or Paraguay.

-Its name is pronounced “wah-ka-tay” and it’s also known as Peruvian black mint, mint marigold, wild marigold or Mexican marigold; depending on the region you look for it.
+Its name is pronounced “wah-ka-day” and it’s also known as Peruvian black mint, mint marigold, wild marigold or Mexican marigold; depending on the region you look for it.

 The taste of the Huacatay herb is somewhat mixture of sweet basil, tarragon, mint and lime.

 Back in pre-colonial times, Huacatay was already being used for medicinal purposes by the Inca civilization.